SanfordTechnologies/Website/README.md

 The current project for Sanford Technologies is an iOS app with the code name `Billd` (which is subject to change).

 The primary objective of `Billd` is to make tracking billable hours easier and faster, with the initial target customer profile being attorneys. `Billd` aims to accomplish its primary objective through 2 key features:
-- Streamlining time tracking and note taking controls by providing widgets on the lockscreen
+- Streamlining time tracking and note taking controls by providing quickly accessible widgets on the lockscreen
 - Seamlessly integrating AI to quickly produce justifications for billing that clients will understand and accept

 `Billd` is not meant to be "yet another time tracker app". `Billd` aims to provide a frictionless experience for those who not only need to track their time, but track and **justify their efforts during that time to clients**. `Billd` leverages AI to ensure that its users are tracking and justifying their efforts as efficiently as possible, which saves both time and energy. `Bill more, track less.`

 Whether you want to get your free time back or simply bill more hours, `Billd` has you covered.

+# Support

+For support regarding any of our products or services including `Billd`, please reach out to me at [Chris@SanfordTechLLC.com](mailto:Chris@SanfordTechLLC.com).

 # About Me

+## Background

 My first memory of expressing a deep fascination with technology was when I was 4 years old.
 My parents gifted me one of humanity's greatest achievements: the Nintendo 64.
 Motivated by the desire to play Super Smash Bros., I had to figure out how to connect the console to the TV.
 With a bit of help from my grandfather, we were able to get the composite RCA AV cable connected at both ends, and Super Smash Bros., in all its glory, was on fully display on the CRT.